 11. Log into LATTE

 Instructions on setting up a Brandeis UNet account, which includes email, will be emailed to you after you confirm your intention to enroll (in late spring).
 After setting up your UNet account most correspondence will be sent to your Brandeis email address.

 Complete required health forms, found here: Health and Immunization Form and Health Insurance Selection/Reporting Form.
 If you have any questions, please contact the Health Center at (781) 736-3677.

 5. Submit official transcript(s).

 Submit your final official transcript(s) to GSAS indicating the date of degree conferral of your bachelor's degree, if you have not yet done so, as well as official trancripts from any other institutions attended.
 Please see the Transcript Section on our FAQs for more information.
-Failure to submit this transcript may result in registration delays.
+Failure to submit transcripts may result in registration delays.

 6. Secure Housing.